wooyukit/vincent-homepage/README.md

 Thanks for [craftzdog](https://github.com/craftzdog/craftzdog-homepage) who is Full stack developer from Japan.

-My portfolio Webpage by following his tutorial in [youtube channel](https://www.youtube.com/watch?v=bSMZgXzC9AA)
+My portfolio Webpage by following his great tutorial in [youtube channel](https://www.youtube.com/watch?v=bSMZgXzC9AA)

-Mainly practicing Next.js, Chakra UI framework and blender with Three.js.
+The webpage is mainly using Next.js, Chakra UI framework and blender with Three.js.
+It is a good practice by following his tutorial.